 2.559 Whitening in the Grain ― A fault which sometimes develops in varnished or polished open grained woods, filled or unfilled.
 It is manifested as a streaky white appearance.

 2.560 Wrinkling ― The development of wrinkles in a film during dying, usually due to the initial formation of surface skin.
-Also known as ‘rivelling’ ( see also ‘crinkling’ and ‘finish’ ).
+Also known as ‘rivelling’ ( see ‘crinkling’ and ‘finish’ ).

 2.561 Yellowing ― The development of yellow colour on ageing; most noticeable in dried films of white paints or clear varnishes.